manaschakrabortty/DSA-IN-JAVA--2024-2025-/README.md

 2. Pattern Recognition: Focus on identifying problem patterns and efficient solutions.

   3. Optimization: Improve solution time and space complexity where possible.

+As the year progresses, I plan to:

+Explore advanced problems...

+Implement additional efficient solutions for challenging problems

+Summarize key learnings and patterns for quick revision